 What to Serve with Chef Salad

 Chef salad can be an entire meal on its own.
-On restaurant menus it usually is served as an entree rather than a side salad.
+When going to a restaurant, the menu usually serves this chef’s salad as an entree rather than a side salad.
 However, if you want to serve it as a side salad, you can serve it alongside chicken, steak, fish, or as a co-entree (is that a thing?) with your favorite soup!

 More Salad Recipes